How do applications work?

 Encourage your child to start researching potential courses as early as possible.
 Predicted grades should be taken into account and entry requirements for each of our courses can be found on our course pages.

-Open days are an opportunity for prospective students and parents to explore the campuses and accommodation options, meet academic staff and current students, and ask questions.
+We offer a wide range of online events, from open days to subject tasters and events specifically for parents.
+These are an opportunity for prospective students and parents to explore subject areas, take virtual tours, talk to staff and current students, and ask questions.

-Find out more about open days at the University of Brighton.
+Find out more about online events at the University of Brighton.